 Too Many Programs Running at Startup

 There are some programs at startup that you might need daily.
 But what about the ones that you don’t need at all and these are the programs that consume much of your laptop resources.
-To fix that all you need to do is to click on the ‘Start’ menu and type in “misconfig”.
-A window will pop-up on your screen.
+To fix that all you need to do is to click on the ‘Start menu and type in “misconfig”.
+A window will pop up on your screen.
 The next step is to select the ‘Start-up’ and look for the programs that you don’t need regularly.
 Disable or remove them.

 Make sure you also keep your laptop free from scheduled processes.
 Some of the simple examples of this are Antivirus scanning or running of the security utility or full system scan in the background which can cause your laptop to perform slow.
 Scheduling these processes at a convenient time would be much better at this point.

 Programs That are Consuming More Resources

 The other thing you need to do is to open up your Task Manager on your Windows menu, click on processes and look for the memory and CPU options.
 There you’ll find all the running programs that are consuming your laptop resources.
 There may appear some background programs that you don’t use and frozen sites.
 Click on the End-Task option to add up more value to your laptop performance.

 Tons of Temporary files

 Here’s a simple thing that some of you might don’t know.
-When you run any programs or visit any website on your laptop, there are some temporary files that get stored on the hard drive of your computer.
+When you run any programs or visit any website on your laptop, some temporary files get stored on the hard drive of your computer.
 Whereas, on older laptops, this junk is large in number which eventually affects your laptop response time.

 There’s one simple step you need to conduct.
 Open up the windows disk cleanup utility which will help to delete those unwanted files.